HoloMagicians/HolographicAcademyJP/Contents/holograms_211.md

 using UnityEngine;
 using UnityEngine.Windows.Speech;

-public class AstronautManager : Singleton&lt;AstronautManager&gt;
+public class AstronautManager : Singleton<AstronautManager>
 {
     float expandAnimationCompletionTime;
     // Store a bool for whether our astronaut model is expanded or not.